FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Artificial_Reverberation.md

 ### Reverb Enabled

-Toggle the entire reverberation engine for the room.
+Enable/disable the entire reverberation engine for the room.
+All the components (early, cluster and tail) of all sources will be affected.

+### Tail

+Enable/disable the tail of the reverberation engine for the room.

 ### Reverb Density